 Beyond the obvious health implications of failing to control preventable diseases, there are a variety of other important consequences of improper vaccine shipping.
 This can include the economical and environmental costs associated with wasted vaccines.
 In the cases when revaccination is necessary following the administration of a suboptimal dose there is a risk of loss of faith from the patient.

-These challenges mean that a well regulated vaccine cold chain is essential to prevent exposure to elevated temperatures and fluctuations.
+These challenges mean that a well-regulated vaccine cold chain is essential to prevent exposure to elevated temperatures and fluctuations.

 The Risk of a Broken Vaccine Cold Chain

-Given the scale, importance and sensitive nature of the COVID-19 vaccine rollouts it is no surprise to hear that temperature-controlled shipping conditions are standard practice.
+Given the scale, importance, and sensitive nature of the COVID-19 vaccine rollouts it is no surprise to hear that temperature-controlled shipping conditions are standard practice.

-However, refrigerated conditions do not completely eliminate the risk of exposure to elevated temperatures during cold chain vaccine transport.
+However, refrigerated conditions do not eliminate the risk of exposure to elevated temperatures during cold chain vaccine transport.

 Many supply chain experts identify transloading as when the vaccine cold chain is most likely to be broken and the risk of cargo damage is increased.

 The heat emitted from the asphalt loading docks and runways can also cause irreversible cargo damage.
-Often the tarmac temperature is significantly greater than that of surrounding air, which leads to heat transfer to the cargo via conduction.
+Often the tarmac temperature is significantly greater than that of the surrounding air, which leads to heat transfer to the cargo via conduction.

-Throughout the COVID-19 there have been numerous cases of cargo losses due to poor vaccine cold chain practices, including this report in which an entire consignment was spoiled within just a couple of hours.
+Throughout the COVID-19 pandemic, there have been numerous cases of cargo losses due to poor vaccine cold chain practices, including this report in which an entire consignment was spoiled within just a couple of hours.

 The Importance of Thermal Packaging in Vaccine Transport